AdobeDocs/commerce-channels.en/help/amazon-channel/order-settings.md

 ---
-title: Order Settings
+title: Amazon order settings
 description: Use the Order settings to determine how Amazon orders are imported into and processed in your Commerce store.
-redirect_from: /sales-channels/asc/ob-order-settings.html
 exl-id: dc8d0ce1-86a8-4949-b49a-73c5cf62db16
 ---
-# Order Settings
+# Amazon order settings

 Order settings define if and how Amazon orders are imported into and processed in [!DNL Commerce] and can be accessed on the [store dashboard](./amazon-store-dashboard.md).